ckeditor/ckeditor4-docs/docs/guide/dev/features/autocomplete/README.md

 The Autocomplete feature provides contextual completion functionality for custom text matches based on user input.
 Every time the user types a pre-configured marker, such as `@` or `#`, they get information about available autocomplete options displayed in a dedicated dropdown.
 The provided suggestion can be quickly selected and inserted into content.

-{@img assets/img/autocomplete_01.png Using autocomplete to get ticket hints.}
+{@img assets/img/autocomplete_01.png Using autocomplete to insert placeholders.}

 This feature is implemented using the following plugins: